A causal fused lasso for interpretable heterogeneous treatment effects estimation: Methodology

 If $g(s)$ is known and the individual causal effects $Y_i(1) - Y_i(0)$ are known, a natural estimator for $\tau_i^* = \tau\{g(X_i)\}$, for $i = 1,\ldots,n$, would be the solution to

 for a tuning parameter $\lambda >0$.
-This is similar to the standard fused lasso for one-dimensional nonparametric regression \citep{tibshirani2005sparsity, tibshirani2014adaptive}.
-The first term in (\ref{eqn:fused_lasso1}) provides a measure of fit to the data, and the second term penalizes the total variation to ensure the restriction on the total variation.
+This is similar to the standard fused lasso for one-dimensional nonparametric regression \citep{tibshirani2005sparsity}.
+The first term in (\ref{eqn:fused_lasso1}) provides a measure of fit to the data, and the second term penalizes the total variation to enforce a piecewise constant structure of the estimated treatment effects.
+The goal is to adaptively estimate subgroups where the treatment effect, conditional on the prognostic score, remains constant.
+This approach is conceptually similar to \cite{morucci2023matched}, where the authors constructed a neighborhood for each unit based on a score derived from covariates and then estimated both $E\{ Y(1)\mid g(X)\}$ and $E\{ Y(0)\mid g(X)\}$ using a nearest-neighbor-type estimator.
+However, a key distinction is that the fused lasso \cite{tibshirani2014adaptive} is well known for its ability to adapt to discontinuities in the regression function, whereas the method in \cite{morucci2023matched} relies on a Lipschitz continuity condition.

 In practice, neither $g(s)$ or the individual treatment effects $Y_i(1)-Y_i(0)$ are known.
 We first estimate the prognostic scores as $\hat{g}(X_i) = X_i^{\top} \hat{\theta} $ where